justinethier/cyclone/docs/Garbage-Collector.md

 # Introduction

 The goal of this paper is to provide a high-level overview of Cyclone's garbage collector.
+The explanation is still fairly technical; it might be helpful to have some background in programming.
+There are also a couple of introductory articles included in the further reading at the end of this paper.

-The collector has the following requirements:
+Anyway, with that out of the way - the collector has the following requirements:

 - Efficiently free allocated memory.
 - Allow the language implementation to support tail calls and continuations.